-The Honors College Research Grants are designed to fund all areas of research and creative scholarship for Honors College students.
-All Honors College students are encouraged to attend an upcoming Research Grant workshop to learn how to apply for funding during the Spring 2022 semester.
-Links to each of the Research Grant workshops can be found below:
+The Honors College research grants are designed to fund all areas of research and creative scholarship for Honors College students.
+All Honors College students are encouraged to attend a research grant workshop to learn how to apply for funding for the summer 2022, fall 2022 and spring 2023 semesters.
+When workshops are available, they will be listed here.

-After you have attended a research grant workshop, you are welcome to apply for Spring 2022 funding.
-This application is due Sunday, October 24th at 11:59 p.m.
+After you have attended a research grant workshop, you are welcome to apply for summer 2022, fall 2022 and spring 2023 funding.
+The early decision deadline is Sunday, March 27th at 11:59 p.m.
+The regular decision deadline is Sunday, April 17th at 11:59 p.m.

 - Complete an SCHC Research Grant Contract and acquire the signature of your faculty mentor.